M$^{2}$SNet: Multi-scale in Multi-scale Subtraction Network for Medical Image Segmentation

-\textbf{Multi-scale Subtraction Unit}: Different from previous addition and concatenation operations, using subtraction in multi-level structure make resulted features input to the decoder have much less redundancy among different levels and their level-specific properties are significantly enhanced.
+This formulation explicitly cancels the shared component $S$, enabling subtraction to naturally suppress redundant information by isolating complementary structural signals between hierarchical features.
+(2) \textbf{Correlation Suppression and Orthogonalization Effect.} Hierarchical feature maps in encoder--decoder architectures are typically highly correlated due to progressive feature abstraction.
+From a statistical perspective, addition and concatenation preserve correlated feature components, while subtraction acts as a decorrelation operator.
+By suppressing correlated shared responses, subtraction encourages the network to learn representations that are closer to complementary or orthogonal feature subspaces, improving representation diversity and discriminability.
+(3) \textbf{Frequency Domain Interpretation.} Hierarchical features often encode semantic information at different spatial frequency ranges.
+Lower-level features usually contain high-frequency structural details, while higher-level features capture low-frequency semantic context.
+Subtraction behaves similarly to a differential operator that enhances structural transitions and high-frequency residual components.
+This property helps emphasize boundary details and fine structures that are crucial for precise segmentation. } \\ \textbf{Multi-scale Subtraction Unit}: Different from previous addition and concatenation operations, using subtraction in multi-level structure make resulted features input to the decoder have much less redundancy among different levels and their level-specific properties are significantly enhanced.
 In this work, we further explore the potential of the subtraction unit in intra-layer multi-scale fusion.
 How to improve the accuracy while maintaining the same efficiency as the single-scale one is the key challenge.
 We provide the solution of using multi-scale convolution filters with fixed parameters.
 Compared to the single-scale design, multi-scale subtraction unit can enable the network to collect more complementary information both in pixel-pixel and neighbor-neighbor levels.
-The advantages of multi-scale subtraction unit in terms of efficiency and accuracy can be seen in Tab.~\ref{tab:ablation_study_2}.
+The advantages of multi-scale subtraction unit in terms of efficiency and accuracy can be seen in Tab.~\ref{tab:ablation_study_5}.
 Multi-scale information extraction and feature aggregation are two general problems in the field of computer vision.
 Our multi-scale subtraction unit can solve both of them at once.
 We think this new paradigm can drive more researches on the subtraction operation in the future. \\ \textbf{LossNet}: LossNet is similar in form to perception loss~\cite{Ploss} that has been applied in many tasks, such as style transfer and inpainting.